VIRTUAL VISITATION CAN HELP CHILD-PARENT RELATIONSHIP

 - Ability for both parent and child to share a smile or a laugh

 There are still those who don’t see eye to eye with virtual visitation.
-It is viewed by some as a replacement for in-person connections.
+Of course, some view it as a replacement for in-person connections.
 But, for most parents who don’t have custody, it’s an option to discuss when putting together a parenting plan in a custody agreement.

-If you are headed for a child custody battle in Warwick, consider broaching the subject of virtual visitation as part of your agreement.
+If you are facing for a child custody battle in Warwick, consider broaching the subject as part of your agreement.
 Visit our site to learn more about child custody and how an attorney can help your situation.